TomerGalanti/FunAlgoTradingExperiments/README.md

 # Stock Backtesting Framework

-This project provides a generic framework for backtesting trading strategies on historical stock data.
+This project provides a generic framework for backtesting trading strategies on historical stock data from Yahoo Finance.
 It includes functions to fetch data, apply indicators, and execute strategies on both individual stocks and the S&P 500 index.

 ## Installation